jgamper/compay-syntax/README.md

 # Assumptions

 - You have WSIs in a format readable by [openslide](https://github.com/openslide).
-- You may also have multi-resolution-image annotation files, such as those exportable by the (excellent) slide annotation tool [ASAP](https://github.com/GeertLitjens/ASAP).
+- You may also have multi-resolution-image annotation files, such as those exportable by the (excellent) slide annotation tool [ASAP](https://github.com/GeertLitjens/ASAP) (which supports all openslide readable images).
 For example, see the folder 'annotation' in the [sample data](https://www.dropbox.com/sh/khsvxpe568f77xm/AABqQYLb6SBonAe77tELccY8a?dl=0).
 The annotations can be multi-class. *The multi-resolution level structure should be the same for both the main WSI and also for the annotation*.

 # Usage